ucd-os-pistachio-s18/msl-clang-001/README.md

 ##### OUTCOME:

 This assignment was given on the first day of class.
-We were given exactly 6014 minutes to complete this assignment, both of us had major obligations including employment to attend to during that time.
-We tried very hard to get this finished, but in the end, not being able to figure out that we had neglected to use an instance of **_strcpy_** cost us an entire day.
+We were given exactly 6014 minutes to complete this assignment;
+both of us had major obligations including employment to attend to during that time.
+We tried very hard to get this finished, but in the end, not being able to figure out that we had neglected to use  **_strcpy_** to assign words to nodes cost us an entire day.
 If we had been given one more day to work on this project, we would have finished it.

 Although we were not successful in outputting to file an alphabetized count of word instances from an input text file, we did manage to properly tokenize the input file and output individual words to the output file.